MicrosoftDocs/win32/desktop-src/Msi/automation-interface.md

 ---
-Description: 'This section is intended for developers who are writing their own setup programs and who want to learn more about the Windows Installer database tables.' ms.assetid: '113ed443-a866-43d4-86bd-fc3b244f2edb'
+Description: This section is intended for developers who are writing their own setup programs and who want to learn more about the Windows Installer database tables. ms.assetid: 113ed443-a866-43d4-86bd-fc3b244f2edb
 title: Automation Interface
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Automation Interface